57 minute read

 The independent evaluation contract was awarded for a value of £151K and a period beginning 29th October 2017 and ending 28th October 2018.
 It is unclear from the Contract Award Notice (CAN) whether this amount is for the five-year service or this is just for the first year.
 The independent evaluation CAN is on Contracts Finder here.

-The GO Lab has put together this guide with help from many members of the team.
+Ruairi MacDonald is a Research Associate (part time) at the GO Lab, PhD candidate and attorney New York.
+He is the lead author of this technical guide.
+Grace Young, Policy and Communications Officer reviewed this guide before it was published.
 We are also grateful to the following people who contributed comments and feedback on this guide and its predecessor guides: Julian Blake (Stone King LLP), Roger Bullen (Triodos Bank), Alison Bukhari(Educate Girls), Andrew Carey and Sukhvir Basran (Hogan Lovells), Jessica Cartwright (UK Department for International Development), Terry Clark (London Borough of Sutton), David Hunter (Bates Wells Braithwaite), Duncan Kellaway and Daniella James (Freshfields Bruckhaus Deringer LLP), Suzanne Kay (NHS Northern, Eastern and Western Devon Clinical Commissioning Group), Mark Lovell (The Social Assistance Partnership), Paul Riley (Outcomes UK), Mark Roddan (North Somerset Council and South Gloucestershire Council).

 We have designated this and other guides as ‘beta’ documents and we warmly welcome any comments or suggestions.
 We will regularly review and update our material in response.
 Please email your feedback to email@example.com.